docker/docs/content/billing/details.md

 > **Early access features**
 >
-> If you're subscribed to Docker Pro, you may have a different user interface experience.
+> If you're subscribed to Docker Pro or subscribed to Docker Team or Business after October 23, 2023, you may have a different user interface experience.
 To update your billing information, go to the **Billing** page for your account, then select the **Payment methods and billing history** link.
 { .restricted }

 You can update the billing information for your personal account or for an organization.